Easy Tahini

 • TOTAL

-Making tahini at home is easy and cheaper than buying from the store.
-We recommend looking for sesame seeds in bulk bins or at International, Asian, and Middle Eastern markets for the best deals.
-While tahini can be made from unhulled, sprouted, and hulled sesame seeds, we prefer hulled seeds for tahini.
-Tahini can be kept in the refrigerator for a month.
+Making tahini at home is easy and cheaper than buying it from the store.
+I also think it tastes better!
+For the best deals, look for sesame seeds in bulk bins or at International, Asian, and Middle Eastern markets.

 Makes approximately 1/2 Cup